louischan-oursky/features/features/370-auth-ui/design.md

 - [ ] At least 8 characters long
 ```

-### The verification page

-The verification page allows the user to verify their login ID.
-This page requires authenticated user.
-Unauthenticated access is redirected to the authorization page.
-Verification is not enforced by the authentication flow.
-For example, if auto send verification email is enabled, the email is sent behind the scene and the user is redirected to the application immediately after authentication success.

 ## The settings endpoint

 The settings endpoint `/_auth/_/settings` allows the user to manage their account.
 Features include but not limited to: